 Yes.
 However, if you miss the priority deadline, there is no guarantee that you will receive your award letter before fees are due and you may need to sign up for the Monthly Tuition Pay Plan until your aid is awarded.

 Also, you will be ineligible for some state funding that may otherwise be available.

 PELL Grant, SEOG (Supplemental Educational Opportunity Grant), Stafford Direct Loans (Subsidized and/or Unsubsidized), Perkins loan if available, and Work Study if available.

 MSSU utilizes electronic notification through Lionet.
 Once you have been accepted to MSSU, you will receive a student ID number and password.
 You will need to sign into the student portal called Lionet at www.mssu.edu and go to Financial Aid, select Award and award aid year, and read through the “Terms & Conditions” from the tab at the top of the award screen.
 You will then be able to view your award offer.
 You are required to accept, decline, or reduce the amount offered online.
 No award letters will be mailed.

 Missouri Southern has two disbursement dates, one in the fall and one in spring.
 After the first disbursement two weeks after classes begin, weekly disbursements will be made for students still completing the financial aid process.
-After your account is paid, any excess financial aid will be mailed to you by check.
-An accurate mailing address is essential for this process.
+If a credit balance remains, a refund will be issued electronically or by mail.

 If you are a dependent student, use only the income from the parent you lived with last.
 If you are an independent student, use only your income.